jeypeter/technical-docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/managing-your-subscriptions.md

 {% endnote %}

-## Choosing how to unsubscribe updated locally
+## Choosing how to unsubscribe updated form git

 To unwatch (or unsubscribe from) repositories quickly, navigate to [github.com/watching](https://github.com/watching) to see all the repositories you're following.
 For more information, see "[Unwatching repositories](#unwatching-repositories)."